hhu-stups/b-language-extension/README.md

 ## Requirements

 - Latest nightly build of ProB.
+You can use older builds but be aware that things can break without notice.

 ## Extension Settings